 - Apply a balanced, granular slow-release fertilizer once a year, during the growing season.

 - Feed the plant with balanced, granular fast-release fertilizers twice in the summer season.

 The feeding requirements of hydrangea plants may vary a bit depending on the area you live in, but they don’t need to be fertilized too often.

 For example, if you live in northern regions, feeding once a year in June or July is enough.

 But, fertilize your hydrangeas twice during the early summer (May), and in late summer (July), if you live in the South.

 Do not fertilize hydrangeas after August because, by this time, the plants start preparing for dormancy.

 Applying fertilizer during the fall may produce new growth, which would be too soft to withstand the cold winter weather and makes the plant susceptible to damage.

-When fertilizing hydrangeas, make sure to sprinkle the granules evenly around the drip line of the branches and mix them with the top layer of the soil.
+When fertilizing hydrangeas, make sure to sprinkle the granules evenly around the drip line of the branches and mix them with the top layer of the moist soil.